Money and Investment

 Front-end loading is upfront sales commissions paid at the moment of purchase.
 Thus, if you buy $10,000 in a fund that has a 5% front-end load, the fund will immediately collect 5% of your investment (or $500).
 Only the balance remaining after the burden is subtracted is invested in the fund (in this example, only $9,500 of your original $10,000 contribution is placed in the fund).

-When you sell (or “redeem”) your shares, back-end loads levy their sales fees.
-Thus, when you redeem your shares in a fund that charges a back-end load, you will get the value of the shares less the sales fee.
+Back-end loads levy their sales fees when you sell (or “redeem”) your shares.
+Thus, when you redeem your shares in a fund that charges a back-end load, you will get the value ofx the shares less the sales fee.

 Why Loads are Charged?